nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Finds person(s) based on the field specified by the user and displays them as a list with index numbers.

 Format: `find FIELD_PREFIX KEYWORD [MORE_KEYWORDS]`
-* Field must be one of `n/`, `p/`, `cn/`, `sh/start:` or `sh/end:`
+* Field must be one of the following: `n/`, `p/`, `cn/`, `sh/start:` or `sh/end:`
 * For find by name (`n/`),
   * search is case-insensitive. e.g `hans` will match `Hans`
   * full words will be matched e.g. Han will not match Hans
+  * the order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* For find by phone number (`p/`), phone numbers that starts with one or more keyword(s) will be matched e.g. `123` and `1234` will match `12345678`
+* For find by phone number (`p/`), phone numbers that start with the specified number will be matched e.g. `123` and `1234` will match `12345678`
 * For find by case number (`cn/`),
-  * search will only match if case number is equal to one or more keyword(s), e.g. `123` will match `123` but will not match `1234`
+  * search will only match if case number is equal, e.g. `123` will match `123` but will not match `1234`
-  * all keywords must be entered in valid case number formats
+  * case number must be entered in the valid format
 * For find by SHN start date (`sh/start:`),
-  * search will only match if SHN start date is equal to one or more keyword(s), e.g. `2021-01-01` will match `2021-01-01`
+  * search will only match if SHN start date is equal, e.g. `2021-01-01` will match `2021-01-01`
-  * all keywords must be entered in valid date formats
+  * SHN start date must be entered in valid ISO-8601 date format
 * For find by SHN end date (`sh/end:`),
-  * search will only match if SHN end date is equal to one or more keyword(s), e.g. `2021-01-02` will match `2021-01-02`
+  * search will only match if SHN end date is equal, e.g. `2021-01-02` will match `2021-01-02`
-  * all keywords must be entered in valid date formats
+  * SHN end date must be entered in valid ISO-8601 date format
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans` and `2021-01-01 2021-01-02 2021-01-03` will match `2021-01-01`
-* Only one of the following can be searched at a time: name, phone, case number, SHN start date and SHN end date
+* Only one of the following can be searched at a time: name, phone number, case number, SHN start date and SHN end date
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples: